segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/variables.md

 ### <a name="2"></a>Trigger types
 ------
-There are two inputs in the trigger settings of the variable creation tool.
-The first input lets you specify whether the variable will be added/updated before or after the event specified in the trigger name (the second input).
+There are two settings in the trigger settings of the variable creation tool:
+1. The first setting lets you specify whether the variable will be added/updated before or after the event.
+2. The event name is specified in the second setting.

-1. If you select 'before', you will be able to send a value from the generated variable along with the event specified in the second input.
+If you select 'before' in the first setting, you will be able to send a value from the generated variable along with the event specified in the second setting.
-2. If you select 'after', the variable will be created after the event and the information will not be sent along with event.
+If you select 'after', the variable will be created after the event and the information will not be sent along with event.

 ### <a name="3"></a>Saving a variable
 ------